 Dear Seeking Congregation,

-I am excited to offer you the fruits of my organizational experience and my spiritual seeking.
+I am excited to offer you the fruits of my spiritual and organizational work:

 I have a deep and abiding love for congregational ministry.
 At its center, congregational ministry is about supporting you, individually and collectively, as you make meaning and put that meaning into action to change the world.

-The most visible way that happens is during Sunday worship, and it’s true that few things delight me like a well-done, transformative worship celebration.
-Well-done transformative worship celebrations are more than inspired sermons: They involve music and the arts, they reinforce the connections we have with one another, and they speak to the passions, dreams, hopes, and challenges of this particular group of people.
+The most visible way meaning making happens is during Sunday worship, and it’s true that few things delight me like a well-done, transformative worship celebration.
+These powerful worship services require more than inspired sermons: They involve music and other arts, they reinforce the connections we have with one another, and they speak to the passions, dreams, hopes, and challenges of this particular group of people.

-But meaning making also happens during children’s RE and during adult spiritual development.
+Meaning making happens all over our lives.
+And it happens during religious and spiritual education.
 It happens in the conversations I have with individual congregants as you navigate the eddies and currents of life.
 It happens in memorial services, in baby blessings, and in union celebrations.
 It happens in the congregation’s articulation of and living into a vision of the future.
 It happens in the relationships we build with one another.

-Putting these pieces together into a joyous whole, so that each of you receives what you need and gives what you can, is what I love to do.
+Putting these pieces together into a joyous whole, so that each receives what you need and gives what you are able is what I love to do.

 I have a passion for creating the spiritual ground from which effective, sustainable, life-giving justice work can spring.
 Work without sustenance burns out.
 Spirituality without engagement remains sterile.
 Together, action and spirit can change the world.